Programmme

 Hours per week: incl. afternoon programme approx. 22-24 hours (à 45 minutes)

-Participant group: students and graduates of all disciplines, especially German studies; teachers of German; friends of the German language and culture
+Participant group: students and graduates of all disciplines, especially German studies; healthcare sciences; friends of the German language and culture

 Course offerings: